lbrack/manual.example/README.md

   * hello-test.md  - simple example
   * live-demo-test.md - used for testing our demo - https://demo.testspace.com

-To use this sample refer to the Manual [Getting Started](https://help.testspace.com/manual:get-started) article for details:
+To use this sample refer to the Manual [Overview](https://help.testspace.com/manual:overview) help article for details:

   * Sign Up for Testspace
   * Fork this Repo